rmorsomme/Genetic-Algorithm-for-Poker/Background.md

 A Simple Version of Poker
 -------------------------

 We consider a fairly simple version of poker opposing two players: player A and player B. A hand starts with each player paying an *ante* (small predetermined amount) and receiving a single card.
 Player A then effectuates a *bet* and player B decides to either *fold* or *call* it.
 If player B folds, then player A wins the hand and recuperates the pot (the two antes).
-If player B calls player A's bet, then the players show their cards and the one with the highest card wins the hand and recuperates the pots (the two antes and the two bets)[1].
+If player B calls player A's bet, then the players show their cards and the one with the highest card wins the hand and recuperates the pots (the two antes and the two bets).
 If player B calls player A's bet and both players have the same card, they share the pot.

 In short, a hand follows **5 steps** in which we determine: